cardano-foundation/developer-portal/docs/get-started/koios.md

 ## Participating as instance provider

 There will always be an audience who might want to run everything locally instead of relying on any external connection.
-Typically, these would be heavy users of the API (explorers/wallet providers/marketplaces), who'd like to override default API limits, have customisation requirements, remove latency hops OR enthusiasts who'd like to contribute back and add to the strength of the API layer.
+Typically, these would be heavy users of the API (explorers/wallet providers/marketplaces), who'd like to override default API limits, have customization requirements, remove latency hops OR enthusiasts who'd like to contribute back and add to the strength of the API layer.

 For this audience, we've tried to leverage the existing widely adopted `guild-operators` suite to build simpler scripts that'd allow you to create a gRest instance.
 This independent gRest instance will give you 100% of features and compatibility with the API documentation hosted on api.koios.rest (assuming it's built from the latest `koios` tags).